mbernste/mbernste.github.io/_posts/2020-10-19-shannon_source_coding.md

 $$\sum_{i=1}^m \frac{1}{B^{\ell_i}} = 1$$

 So far, we've made a bunch of changes to this optimization problem to make it ever more straightforward to solve.
 Can we go further?
-Let's do a quick change of variables and set
+Let's do a quick change of variables and let

 $$q_i := \frac{1}{B^\ell_i}$$